Collatty/Chess-AI/README.md

 # How to run

+Note that regardless of how you run it, the GUI is a bit buggy.
+You should click prefrences -> highlight legal moves in order to see when you have actually selected a piece to move.
+Also note that the move highlighter itself is a bit buggy. it does for instance not highligh castling as a legal move, although you will be able to perform the move.

 #### Alternative 1:

 Clone my repository and open in your favorite editor.
 Run the main class `Chess`found at